 Using calculus and other mathematical equations to beat an out of control sentient E.V.O or just create a new power.

 At the end of the Generator Rex episode "Promises, Promises", Agent Six gives Rex a samurai knife as a birthday present.
 This didn't strike me as significant, though I did think that it might become a Chekhov's Gun later on.
 Later, I would find out that the samurai knife is called a tantou, literally "short knife", and that Japanese families pass on tantou to their sons when they are grown up.
 Agent Six not only thinks that Rex is grown up now, but he also considers Rex his son.
-Crowning Moment of Heartwarming indeed. -greykale
+Heartwarming Moments indeed. -greykale

 White Knight stated that one of the fundamental forces of the Universe that the Meta-Nanites give one control over is gravity.
 Rex tells Van Kleiss that the Omega Nanite's motor runs on gravity.
 The Omega-1 Nanite is a Meta-Nanite!